xImarham/PotPvP/README.md

 # PotPvP 1.8
-A fork of PotPvP, porting it to 1.8 and changing mSpigot's dependency to VortexSpigot, RocketSpigot, CarbonSpigot
+A fork of PotPvP, porting it to 1.8 and changing mSpigot's dependency to VortexSpigot, RocketSpigot, CarbonSpigot.
+I added back a 1.8 fork of mSpigot .

 # Information